 In 2014, Muhammadu Buhari was nominated as the presidential candidate of the newly-formed All Progressives Congress.
 It must be noted that, by this period, people were already disillusioned with the government of Jonathan and were wishing for a strong and competent leader to curb the ravages of the terrorist group, Boko Haram.
 The ensuing 2015 presidential election saw Buhari defeat Jonathan alongside several other candidates to emerge the winner.
 Buhari’s victory marked a first in Nigeria where an incumbent president lost at the polls.
 His inauguration happened on the 29th of May 2015.

-His Time In Office Has Been Nothing Short Of Controversial
+His Time In Office Was Nothing Short Of Controversial

 After he assumed office as the President of the Federal Republic of Nigeria, Muhammadu Buhari’s government experienced a rough start as the country fell into recession in 2016 partly because of the decline in oil revenue.
 2018 saw evidence of partial economic recovery from the 2016 recession but millions of Nigerians were still living in abject poverty.